Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 Below describes the interfaces between the microcontroller subsystem and the other subsystems:
 1. Display
    - The microcontroller will send graphical information for display on the systems LCD via serial communication.
-3. Power
+2. Power
-   - The microcontroller will receive input power from the Power subsystem
+   - The microcontroller will receive a 3.3V DC input power from the Power subsystem.
+3. Memory
+   - The microconroller subsystem will be connected to the memory subsystem via an I2C connection.
+This connection allows both proper and fast data transfer between the microcontroller and memory subsytem allowing for ease of data transfer and storage.
-4. PCB
+4. Ports and Buttons
+   - The microcontoller will receive input from the ports and buttons subsection allowing for changes in the display menu and values in both the PWM and Tach signals.
+5. Case
+   - The microcontroller will have no physical connection to the case.
+6. Pre-Processing
+   - The microcontroller will receive a stepped down voltage signal from the pre-processing subsystem that will allow for the logging and modulation of PWM and Tach signals based off the selected diagnostic mode.
+7. Post-Processing
-   - The Power will distribute the DC input voltage to power the microcontroller through the PCB subsystem.
-The microcontroller will be connected to the PCB via physical connection.
+   - The microcontroller will output a PWM or Tach signal based off the diagnostic mode selection to the post processing subsystem where the signal will be stepped up to match the voltage of the boiler unit.

 ## Display Design